garrettgman/garrettgman.github.io/science.md

     1. You can learn about free fall by observing some objects as they fall and taking some measurements.
 But what exactly will you measure?
-        1. In this case, let's measure velocity and time.
+        1. In this case, let's measure the velocity of an object that we drop and the time that has passed since we dropped it.
-        2. Velocity and time are *variables*, quantities, qualities, or properties that can measurement.
+        2. Velocity and time are *variables*, quantities, qualities, or properties that you can measure.
         3. When you measure a variable, you get a *value*, the apparent state of a variable when you measure it.
 The value of a variable can change from measurement to measurement.
         4. Natural laws describe the behavior of variables.
-They explain how the values of a variable will change in response to changes in the values of other variables.
-Recall *E* = *m**c*<sup>2</sup> and *F* = *M**A*.
+They explain how the values of a variable will change in response to changes in the values of other variables. i.Recall *E* = *m**c*<sup>2</sup> and *F* = *M**A*.
 You can express a natural law as a function from a set of explanatory variables to a set of response variables.